High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Mathematical model

 For definitions of standing waves and propagating modes we refer to Section 3.1 for details.
-The explicit formulation of LAP solutions plays the crucial role in development of numerical methods.
-In this paper, we show two different ways to develop different numerical schemes.
-For convenience, we first define a subset $H_{LAP}(\Omega)\subset H^1_{loc}(\Omega)$ which contains all the functions that satisfies the radiation condition.
+The explicit formulation of LAP solutions plays a crucial role in development of numerical methods.
+In this paper, we show two ways to develop different numerical schemes.
+For convenience, we first define a subset $H_{LAP}(\Omega)\subset H^1_{loc}(\Omega)$ which contains all the functions that satisfy the radiation condition.

-Multiply the equation \eqref{eq:waveguide} with any compactly supported smooth function $\overline{\phi}$ on both sides.
-From Green's identity, the following equation holds: